-Because the telephone interviews are computer-assisted, the majority of data registration occurs immediately upon data collection.
+Because the telephone interviews are computer-assisted, the majority of data registration occurs immediately when data is collected.

 Checking, and any changes, are mainly carried out during the interview by examining logical relationships and reasonableness.
 Computer-assisted controls for this are built into the interviewing software.
-In connection with downloading response data in the database tables, another extensive round of checking and correcting is done of any registration errors from the time of the interview.
+In connection with downloading response data in the database tables, a further extensive round of checking and correcting is done of any registration errors from the time of the interview.